vvveracruz/vvveracruz.github.io/_posts/2020-10-30-bootstrap-jekyll-guide.md

 ---
 layout: post
-title:  "Bootstrap and Jekyll tutorial"
+title:  "Bootstrap and Jekyll: a guide for the perplexed"
 date:   2020-10-30 00:00:00 +0100
 category: maths
 tags: web-dev, html, css, bootstrap, jekyll